avigate/speechaudio/README.md

 # speechaudio
 This repository contains the wav files captured using tuning fork for various speech analysis techniques.
-Each files contains speech file is captured at particular frequency of the tuning fork.
+Each files contains speech file is captured at particular frequency of the tuning fork